 Despite having not won a title since the mid noughties, Fernando Alonso is fast becoming a motorsport legend.
-Hampered by an unreliable and uncompetitive car for the past three seasons, the Spaniard looks to race at the front once again in 2018.
+Hampered by an unreliable and uncompetitive car during his most recent McLaren stint in F1, the Spaniard returned in 2021 with Alpine.

 |Full Name||Fernando Alonso Diaz|

 |Date of Birth||29th July 1981|

 At the age of three, Fernando Alonso inherited a kart made by his dad for his disinterested sister.
 By the age of eight, the young Spaniard was competing in national karting competitions and, by 1996, was crowned the Junior World Cup champion.
 It was former Minardi driver Adrián Campos who gave Alonso his first experience in a race car in 1998, and then went on to sign him for the 1999 Spanish Euro Open MoviStar by Nissan series.
 Alonso won that title, taking six wins over the course of the season, and moved into International Formula 3000 for the next year.
 Although less successful in that championship, he still managed to take a victory and finish fourth in the end of season standings.

 His rise through the ranks had been strong enough to catch the attention of F1 teams, and after being offered a test with Minardi in 2000, he went on to become one of their drivers in 2001.
 The season gave little opportunity for Alonso to shine, but his qualifying pace against his team-mates was duly noted, and he moved to Renault as a test driver for the 2002 season.
 He was promoted to a race seat for 2003, where he became the youngest ever pole-sitter at the Malaysian Grand Prix and the youngest ever race winner at the Hungarian Grand Prix – lapping both his team-mate and the World Champion.
 In 2004, Renault were off the pace, though Alonso managed to finish fourth in the Drivers’ Championship.